tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Description

-Is the value of dwc:geodeticDatum valid according to the bdq:sourceAuthority?
+Does the value of dwc:geodeticDatum occur as a valid geographic CRS, geodetic Datum or ellipsoid in bdq:sourceAuthority?

 #### Specification